Pugens/ur_simulation_suite/README.md

 If you installed the virtual UR controller using the virtual machine method, please follow the official RoboDK instructions here: https://robodk.com/doc/en/Robots-Universal-Robots-URSim-Installation-guide.html

 ## Move and program the ursim virtual controller

+Independently of which installation method you used, we will be here showing some basics user instructions and programming steps for the UR16
+You can now try out

 ## Move and program the RoboDK virtual twin